 Charles Edwin Wheeler M.D.
 B.S.
 B.Sc.
-(24 August 1868 – 2 February 1947) was born in Australia, an orthodox physician who converted to homeopathy.
-Wheeler was junior editor and, from 1907-1922, sole editor of The Homeopathic World, and in 1918 was the President of the British Homeopathic Society and the Liga Medicorum Homeopathica Internationalis in 1936.
-Wheeler was a member of the influential Cooper Club which met between its formation in 1870 into the 1930s.
+(24 August 1868 – 2 February 1947) was an Australian-born orthodox physician who converted to homeopathy.
+Wheeler was junior editor and, from 1907-1922, sole editor of The Homeopathic World, and in 1918 was the President of the British Homeopathic Society.
+He was also President of the Liga Medicorum Homeopathica Internationalis in 1936.
+Wheeler was a member of the influential Cooper Club, which met between its formation in 1870 into the 1930s.

 Wheeler was a life long friend of actor and playwright Harley Granville Barker and he also knew German surgeon August Bier, who recommended reading Wheeler’s book The Case for Homoeopathy.